ECAM-4MIN/GPU-computing/Parallel programming/Labo 2 & 3/README.md

 ![Alt text](img/flemme.png "pew")

 `Modify your shaders and c++ code to use an additional texture that contains the normals`

+#### Important to note !
+OpenGL reads texture coordinates with the y (or v) coordinate reversed from how textures are generally created.
+The linked normal map thus has its y (or green) component inversed.
+The green of the normal map is therefore pointing `downwards`!

 ### 4. Notes